M-o-a-T/venusian/README.md

 There are sure to be some more incompatibilities.
 Bug reports, patches and additional code gladly accepted.

-### MQTT

-Venus needs its own MQTT server.

-This should be possible with a custom mosquitto setup and another bunch of `iptables` rules; also, these really should be moved to systemd units instead of mangling `/etc/rc.local`.

 ### Clean up the Venus copy